 Faculty Profile for Dr. Julie McCormick Weng

 Biography and EducationJulie McCormick Weng is Assistant Professor of English at Texas State University.
-Her publications are featured in Journal of Modern Literature, Éire-Ireland, Joyce Studies Annual, Feminist Formations, and more.
-Currently, she is co-editing Science, Technology, and Irish Modernism (forthcoming from Syracuse University Press) with Kathryn Conrad and Cóilín Parsons.
+She teaches courses in modern British, Irish, and postcolonial literatures.
+Her publications include a coedited volume, Science, Technology, and Irish Modernism (Syracuse University Press, 2019), with Kathryn Conrad and Cóilín Parsons, as well as essays in venues such as Journal of Modern Literature, Éire-Ireland, Joyce Studies Annual, Feminist Formations, and more.
+Currently, she is coediting Race in Irish Literature and Culture (Cambridge University Press) with Malcolm Sen.

-Research InterestsTwentieth Century British Literature, Irish Studies, Modernism, Postcolonial Studies, James Joyce, Science and Technology, Gender and Women's Studies, Multimodal Pedagogies
+Research InterestsTwentieth Century British Literature, Irish Studies, Modernism, Postcolonial Studies, James Joyce, Samuel Beckett, Science and Technology, Gender and Women's Studies, Multimodal Pedagogies

 Selected Scholarly/Creative Work

 - Weng, J. M., Conrad, K., & Parsons, C. (Eds.).
 (2019).
 Science, Technology, and Irish Modernism.
 Syracuse: Syracuse University Press.

 - Weng, J. M. (2019).
 “John Eglinton: An Irish Futurist.”
 In K. Conrad, C. Parsons, & J. M. Weng (Eds.), Science, Technology, and Irish Modernism (pp. 34–52).
 Syracuse: Syracuse University Press.

 - Weng, J. M. (2016). “‘Decorticated’ Brains and ‘Steriliz[ed]’ Minds: Samuel Beckett and Irish Censorship.” Éire-Ireland, 51:(3–4), 188–215.